 Gout commonly presents with a sudden onset of redness, swelling and excruciating pain of the great toe joint during the night.
 Gout is a painful joint condition brought on by hyperuricemia (high levels of uric acid in the blood) resulting in the particular precipitation of needle-like crystals in the joints.
 The prevalence of gout has been steadily increasing over the past two decades is now estimated to be 1-2% of the U.S. population.
 Gout is more common in men, but in recent years, the incidence of gout has doubled in women (1,2).

 The common causes of gout are diet, overproduction of uric acid and renal disease.
-Common risk factors include family history, male gender, a high protein diet, heavy alcoholic beverages usage, high blood pressure, kidney disease, metabolic syndrome, diuretic use and obesity.
+Common risk factors include family history, male gender, a high protein diet, heavy alcohol consumption usage, high blood pressure, kidney disease, metabolic syndrome, diuretic utilize and obesity.
 Hyperuricemia has been suspected to increase the risk of heart disease by increasing inflammatory factors that damage bloodstream (3).

-The relationship between heart disease and gout has been thought to be able to be more coincidental than causative, till recently.
+The relationship between heart disease and gout has been suspected to be able to be more coincidental than causative, till not too long ago.
 Recent research suggests uric acid may be a causative factor in heart disease.
 Uric acid activates the immune response and the inflammatory process.
-This reaction can be seen in an acute gout flare involving a painful, red, hot, swollen great toe joint.
+This reaction can be seen in an acute gout flare involving an unpleasant, red, hot, swollen great toe joint.
 Uric acid is both an antioxidant and a pro-oxidant.
-This means that although uric acid may quench free radicals and reduce oxidative cell damage, it also increases mediators which affect blood vessels and increase the risk of heart disease (6).
+This means that even though uric acid may quench free radicals and reduce oxidative cell damage, it also increases mediators which affect blood vessels and increase the risk of heart disease (6).

 The Most Effective Prevention of Gout is the Modification of Diet and Lifestyle

-Specific foods and beverages, such as red meat and alcohol, can result in a serious gout attack.
-Weight problems increases the risk of gout along with other conditions which increase the risk of gout, such as high blood pressure and metabolic syndrome.
-Weight reduction as well as daily exercise are both appropriate protective treatments for gout.
-Other recommendations include limiting intake of sugary beverages and foods with added sugar, consuming whole grains, nuts, legumes, fruit, greens, moderate amounts of lean white meats as well as low fat dairy and oily fish (7).
+Specific foods and beverages, which includes red meat and alcohol, can trigger a serious gout attack.
+Being overweight increases the risk of gout and other conditions which increase the risk of gout, such as hypertension as well as metabolic syndrome.
+Weight reduction and also daily exercise are both appropriate protective treatment options for gout.
+Other recommendations include limiting intake of sugary beverages and foods with added sugar, consuming whole grain products, nuts, legumes, many fruits, vegetables, moderate amounts of lean white meats and also low fat milk and oily fish (7).
 You may want to talk to your doctor about adding a vitamin c supplement or increasing your coffee intake.